-From Alona Beach we hired a moped for 250 pesos per day or $5 USD (A good deal we were promised).
+From Alona Beach, we hired a moped for 250 pesos per day or $5 USD (A good deal we were promised).
 The drive is not for the faint-hearted or inexperienced as the traffic can get a little crazy sometimes.
-However compared to Kuta in Bali or Hanoi in Vietnam it is a cruise sunday drive.
-Taking a moped gives you ability to stop along the way and check out rice fields, local villages, markets and the countryside.
+Taking a moped gives you the ability to stop along the way and check out rice fields, local villages, markets, and the countryside.

 If you are in the area I suggest checking out Chocolate Hills but if you are looking for something amazing this isn’t in my top things to do on Bohol.

 Read my full blog post: BEST AREA TO STAY IN BOHOL